 Inside scoop: Being a Broadreach program ‘Leader of the Day’

-By: Broadreach HQ High School Adventures, Middle School, Parents, Scuba, Sailing, Marine Biology, Vet Medicine, Medicine, Wildlife Biology
+By: Broadreach HQ High School Adventures, Middle School, Parents, Scuba, Sailing, Marine Biology, Vet Medicine, Wildlife Biology

 Here at Broadreach, we consider teaching leadership skills to be an (incredibly) important part of all programs.
 We use the role of ‘Leader of the Day’ on all trips to encourage leadership development for all students.
 This role is universal to all Broadreach programs, no matter where in the world the program is running!

 The student leader is a very important role and is vital to the success of every program.
 We believe our students thrive when given responsibility.
 One such responsibility is acting as a liaison between instructors and students, bringing the needs of the group to instructors or by creating the day’s schedule and presenting it to the group.
 The Leader of the Day is also responsible for writing a trip update, which is posted to share with friends and family what the group has learned and achieved that day.
 Broadreach daily leaders also lead roundtable discussions, build a consensus for activities, facilitate goal setting and lead dinner activities – this experience builds leadership skills, confidence, openness and independence within our students.